Cloud-based Transport Management Software vs. On-premise

-When choosing a transportation and logistics management software application, as well as considering functional fit, an important factor to consider is whether the software is offered on-premise or on the ‘Cloud’.
+When choosing a transportation management software application, as well as considering functional fit, an important factor to consider is whether the software is offered on-premise or on the ‘Cloud’.

 What is the difference between Cloud-based and On-premise?